 Skills, Training, Engagement and Practical Support (STEPS)

-This program, which has now concluded, was designed to enhance leadership in rural communities, improve the ability of not-for-profit groups to develop and implement community projects and ensure community groups avoid experiencing the effects of volunteer fatigue.
+This program focused on supporting communities affected by the 2009 Victorian bushfires.
+It was designed to enhance leadership in rural communities, improve the ability of not-for-profit groups to develop and implement community projects and ensure community groups avoid experiencing the effects of volunteer fatigue.

-FRRR's Repair-Restore-Renew 2011 (RRR) Program helped communities recover from natural disasters, by providing grants that helped to address community needs that begin to emerge 12-18 months after the disaster event.
-FRRR's experience shows that this is the time when the focus often moves to community recovery, as individual needs have often been met.
-It is also the time when the rest of the world has often turned its attention to subsequent natural disasters.
+FRRR’s 2011 Repair-Restore-Renew program helped communities recover from natural disasters, by providing grants that helped to address community needs that begin to emerge 12-18 months after the disaster event.
+This is often when the rest of the community has turned its attention to subsequent natural disasters.

-The RRR 2011 program supported Queensland, Victoria, and New South Wales communities impacted by the floods and cyclones in the summer of 2010/11.
+The 2011 Repair-Restore-Renew program supported Queensland, Victoria, and New South Wales communities impacted by the floods and cyclones in the summer of 2010/11.

 Culture, Arts, Tourism and Cultural Heritage (CATCH)

-Since inception, FRRR has provided funding for culture, arts, tourism, history and heritage across rural, regional and remote Australia.
-In 2009, we established the stand-alone CATCH program, to provide focused support for these areas, with five rounds running over six years.
+In 2009, FRRR established the stand-alone CATCH program, to provide focused support for these areas, with five rounds running over six years.

-We have since streamlined our program offering, and projects relating to culture, arts, tourism, history and heritage are now funded from other programs, depending on their outcomes.
+We have since streamlined our program offering, and projects relating to culture, arts, tourism, history and heritage are now funded through other programs, such as SRC.

 Rural Early Childhood Education (REACH) program